hyounesy/ALEA/README.md

 We use BWA or Bowtie to align ChIP-seq or RNA-seq short reads in FASTQ format (BWA also supports fastq.gz and bam as input) to the insilico genomes constructed by the previous module and detect the allelic reads that are uniquely aligned to each genome (pipeline figure c).
 These reads map to the regions containing heterozygous SNPs and can be used to determine the allelic ratios for those regions.
 Consequently, all reads aligned to multiple locations of either haplotypes or aligned to both haplotypes are filtered out.
 Thus, the module captures the haplotype-specific reads aligned only to one of the haplotypes.
 Samtools is employed to convert and sort the generated SAM files to BAM format.

 The bellow command can be applied on both human and mouse data.
-To find eligible names for human and mouse strains, please refer to the previous section (Insilico genome creation).
+To find eligible names for human and mouse strains, refer to [Insilico genome creation](#insilico-genome-creation).

 #####Usage